microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

 ### -IsArchived
 When a group is associated with a team, this property determines whether the team is in read-only mode.
+To read this property, use the /group/{groupId}/team endpoint or the Get team API.
+To update this property, use the archiveTeam and unarchiveTeam APIs.

 ```yaml
 Type: System.Management.Automation.SwitchParameter